cntaylor/canvas_API_tutorial/README.md

 * Click the button called "New Access Token"
 * This will give you a token that you need to copy and put somewhere.
 This token is your "API_KEY"

-At this point, in Python, you can create a canvas object and it will be linked to your account.
-To find the course I am interested in, I did:
+At this point, in Python, you can create a canvas object using the command `course = canvas.get_course(12208)`

+The easiest way to find your course number is to go to your course in the web browser and see the course number in the web link.
+Or, you can do the following:

 ```
 courses = canvas.get_current_user().get_courses()
 for course in courses:
   print(course)
 ```
-From the printout, I grabbed the course number I was interested in (21903, if you care) and then did:
+From the printout, I grabbed the course number I was interested in (21903, if you care)
-`course = canvas.get_course(21903)`

-I am now living in the course.
+The `course` variable now lets you get into things in your course.

 * If you get SSL errors when doing this, see [this page](DoDcerts.md)